iDesignRES/Tecnalia_Solar-Energy-Model/certification/README.md

 Use the JWT token as a "Bearer" token.

 Data dictionary:
-- nutsid: text
+- nutsid: text -> Identifier of NUTS2 region for which the analysis will be carried out.
-- slope_angle: integer between 0 and 360.
+- slope_angle: integer between 0 and 360 -> Maximum slope angle in º with which a land area can be considered suitable for PV.
-- area_total_thermal: null, or integer between 0 and 10000000000.
+- area_total_thermal: null, or integer between 0 and 10000000000 -> Area in m2 to deploy CSP technology.
-- area_total_pv: null, or integer between 0 and 10000000000.
+- area_total_pv: null, or integer between 0 and 10000000000 -> Area in m2 to deploy PV technology.
-- power_thermal: null, or integer between 0 and 1000000000000.
+- power_thermal: null, or integer between 0 and 1000000000000 -> CSP power capacity in MW to be deployed.
-- power_pv: null, or integer between 0 and 1000000000000.
+- power_pv: null, or integer between 0 and 1000000000000 -> PV power capacity in MW to be deployed.
-- capex_thermal: null, or integer between 0 and 500000000000.
+- capex_thermal: null, or integer between 0 and 500000000000 -> Investment in € to deploy CSP technology.
-- capex_pv: null, or integer between 0 and 500000000000.
+- capex_pv: null, or integer between 0 and 500000000000 -> Investment in € to deploy PV technology.
-- tilt: integer between 0 and 90.
+- tilt: integer between 0 and 90 -> Tilt angle in º from horizontal plane.
-- azimuth: integer between 0 and 360.
+- azimuth: integer between 0 and 360 -> Orientation (azimuth angle) of the (fixed) plane of array.
+Clockwise from north.
-- tracking_percentage: integer between 0 and 100.
+- tracking_percentage: integer between 0 and 100 -> Percentage in % of single-axis tracking systems from the total PV capacity.
+The rest is considered fixed mounted systems.
-- loss: integer between 8 and 20.
+- loss: integer between 8 and 20 -> Percentage in % of power losses of PV systems.
+Please read the documentation to understand which other losses are already included in the model.
-- efficiency_thermal: integer between 25 and 65.
+- efficiency_thermal: integer between 25 and 65 -> Thermal efficiency in % of collectors of CSP systems.
-- efficiency_optical: integer between 45 and 85.
+- efficiency_optical: integer between 45 and 85 -> Amount of incoming solar radiation in % captured in the collectors of CSP systems.
-- aperture: integer between 25 and 75.
+- aperture: integer between 25 and 75 -> Aperture area in % of solar field of CSP systems.
-- system_cost_thermal: decimal number between 1 and 10.
+- system_cost_thermal: decimal number between 1 and 10 -> CAPEX in €/W of CSP technology to compute CSP power capacity to be installed from a given investment.
-- system_cost_pv: decimal number between 0.2 and 1.
+- system_cost_pv: decimal number between 0.2 and 1 -> CAPEX in €/W of PV technology to compute PV power capacity to be installed from a given investment.
-- opex_thermal: decimal number between 0 and 40000.
+- opex_thermal: decimal number between 0 and 40000 -> Annual Operational Expenditures in €/MW for CSP technology.
-- opex_pv: decimal number between 0 and 30000.
+- opex_pv: decimal number between 0 and 30000 -> Annual Operational Expenditures in €/MW for PV technology.
-- min_ghi_thermal: integer between 1500 and 2500.
+- min_ghi_thermal: integer between 1500 and 2500 -> Minimum annual Global Horizontal Irradiance in kWh/m2 in a land area to install CSP systems.
-- min_ghi_pv: integer between 500 and 2000.
+- min_ghi_pv: integer between 500 and 2000 -> Minimum annual Global Horizontal Irradiance in kWh/m2 in a land area to install PV systems.
-- land_use_thermal: integer between 25 and 100.
+- land_use_thermal: integer between 25 and 100 -> Land use ratio of CSP technology in W/m2 to compute required area for a given CSP power capacity.
-- land_use_pv: integer between 50 and 200.
+- land_use_pv: integer between 50 and 200 -> Land use ratio of PV technology in W/m2 to compute required area for a given PV power capacity.
-- convert_coord: integer with the value 0 (False) or 1 (True).
+- convert_coord: integer with the value 0 (False) or 1 (True) -> Convert coordinates expressed into EPSG:3035 to EPSG:4326.
-- pvgis_year: integer between 1900 and 2025.
+- pvgis_year: integer between 1900 and 2020 -> Year for calculate time-series hourly production.
 ```